ba24dev/printtextilien24/docs/Chunks.md

 **Goal:** Real search integration.
 **Tasks:** Build Orama index from products, ship a `/api/search` endpoint that queries it, surface autocomplete + result list in the header search.
 **Done when:** Relevant search results return in <100 ms and link to PDPs.
-**Status:** 🟡 In Progress – kickoff complete: catalog schema reviewed, `/api/search` requirements confirmed, and plan drafted for building the Orama index + header autocomplete loop.
+**Status:** ✅ Completed – Orama now indexes live Shopify products, `/api/search` streams real results in <100 ms, and the header autocomplete surfaces images, titles, and prices with proper empty/error states.
 **Plan:**

 - Add `@orama/orama` plus a `lib/search/orama.ts` helper that defines the searchable schema (title, handle, tags, vendor, collections) and memoizes the in-memory index per server process.